aoe3mc/ai-guide/docs/xs/operators.md

 Parentheses can be used to override the default precedence of operators.
 For example, in the expression `#!cpp 2 + 3 * 4`, the multiplication is evaluated first, then the addition.
-However, if we want the addition to be evaluated first, we can use parentheses: `#!cpp (2 + 3) * 4`.
+However, if you want the addition to be evaluated first, you can use parentheses: `#!cpp (2 + 3) * 4`.

 Parentheses can be nested, and the expression inside the innermost pair of parentheses is evaluated first.